Fortnum & Mason has enjoyed levels of success unprecedented throughout its 300-year history. So what’s the secret?

 One of the biggest changes in recent years has been the opening of 45 Jermyn Street in 2015 to replace the old Fountain Restaurant.

-Four years on, it’s a destination in its own right, says Ewan.
+Five years on, it’s a destination in its own right, says Ewan.

 On the Piccadilly premises itself, Fortnum’s has five restaurants, offering everything from afternoon tea in The Diamond Jubilee Tea Salon to breakfast, lunch and cocktails.